THIS IS A SUMMARIZED VERSION - FOR THE FULL TEXT PLEASE SEE :

 If first generation mini-tubers and/or stem cuttings are used to produce a second generation, a CFIA inspector shall not certify the second generation unless material from the first generation or the second generation have been tested by a laboratory approved by the CFIA and found to be free from the pathogens listed above.

 When additional pathogen testing is required on a crop producing mini-tubers, samples for virus and viroid testing should be collected at budding/flowering time (approximately 40 -70 days after planting) and for Clavibacter michiganensis subsp.
 Sepedonicus, causal pathogen for bacterial ring rot (BRR) as outlined in the BRR submission guide.
 Testing must be done on a representative sample consisting of 1% of the plants/tubers with a minimum of 5 and a maximum of 50 plants/tubers sampled per lot.
 All plants and when applicable, at least one tuber per plant, must be tested if the total number of plants of the clone is less than 5.
 All samples taken for required pathogen testing must be collected by or under the supervision of a CFIA inspector.

 Specifications for Samples Being Submitted:

 Samples must be properly identified with completed Nuclear Stock Tags or the equivalent.

 Protect against crushing, freezing or overheating by insulating and packing your samples carefully.
-Preferably use an overnight or 1-2 day delivery service to maintain sample integrity, especially when shipping perishable samples that may be destroyed in transit by exposure to prolonged shipping time and extreme hot or cold temperatures.
+Use an overnight delivery service to maintain sample integrity, especially when shipping perishable samples that may be destroyed in transit by exposure to prolonged shipping time and extreme hot or cold temperatures.

-Ship early in the week to avoid having your sample sit over weekends or holidays at the carrier facility and call or email ahead to let us know your sample(s) will be arriving to minimize any processing delays.
+Ship early in the week (no later than Tuesday) to avoid having your sample sit over weekends or holidays and call or email ahead to let us know your sample(s) will be arriving to minimize any processing delays.